According to a recent survey conducted by Marcus, 62% of Americans have not established or set up a 401(k) with their current employer.1

-Here’s a quick rundown on both: Traditional and Roth IRAs offer tax advantages and the contribution limits for each in 2019 are $6,000.
+Here’s a quick rundown on both: Traditional and Roth IRAs may offer tax advantages, depending on your circumstances.
+The contribution limits for each in 2019 and 2020 are $6,000.
 When you contribute to a Traditional IRA, your contributions may be tax-deductible, and your money grows tax-deferred until you withdraw it in retirement.
 When you contribute to a Roth IRA, your contributions are made with after-tax dollars, but your withdrawals in retirement are tax-free.

 Do some research on the tax advantages and eligibility requirements for both to figure out what’s right for you.

 Already contributing to your 401(k) but wondering if you could be doing more to save for retirement?
 In some cases, you might be able to open an IRA in addition to having a 401(k).

 Whatever your situation, make sure you’ve got a retirement savings plan in place.
 If getting started is the thing that’s stopping you, take a look at those numbers again for motivation.